VidVidex/youtube-history-analyzer/docs/usage.md

 #### TotalVideosWatched

 Prints the number of videos watched

+#### FavouriteChannel

+Prints the channel with the most videos watched